dotrungkien/game3.js/README.md

 ## Using the Saved Player Name

-- In [Game/index.jsx](packages/typing-racer-client/src/components/Game/index.jsx#L125-L133), a modal will be opened for player name input, then save in database.
+- In [Game/index.jsx](packages/typing-racer-client/src/components/Game/index.jsx#L125-L133), a modal will be opened for player name input, then save in local.

 ## Saving A Replay